Jeffrey Dahmer's 1988 Arrest: No Mugshot, No Jail Time

 On paper, it seems to all track: small offenses early on, escalating to something more serious by 1988.
 And then, the supposed “horror” of 1991.
 A trajectory.
 A pattern.
 The kind of prelude prosecutors love to wave around.

-Mugshots for Nothing: The Early Dumb Stuff
+Mugshots for Nothing: Jeffrey Dahmer's Early Arrests

 Let’s start with the low-stakes stuff — the kind of charges that usually end with a fine and a court date nobody remembers.